ATuray77/flatiron-phase3-cli-project/README.md

 [2] The cars and owners table from the models folder are imported here to speed up the query process
     - The interaction between the database and the cli is enabled here.
     - Querying the database, a key feature of the cli is made possible by this import.
+[3] The 'get name' function is defined here.
+This handles the prompting to get user input of their name
 ## car.py
 [1] Builds out the cars table
     - the __repr__ function defines the structure of the output display